This group of topics introduces you to the key concepts and terms needed to add parallelism to a program. A list of key terms is also provided.

 In a parallel program, portions of the program (tasks) may execute at the same time.
 On multi-core systems, this can provide better performance.

-Your final step will be to express the parallelism in your program using a high-level parallel framework like Intel® Threading Building Blocks (Intel® TBB), OpenMP*, or Intel® Cilk™ Plus, or low-level threading APIs (application programming interface).
+Your final step will be to express the parallelism in your program using a high-level parallel framework (threading model) like Intel® Threading Building Blocks (Intel® TBB) or OpenMP*, or low-level threading APIs.

-For native C/C++ or Fortran code, Intel recommends using the high-level Intel® TBB , OpenMP, or Intel Cilk Plus frameworks, which are included with Intel® Composer XE.
-Intel Advisor's documentation and sample code shows you how to introduce parallelism into your program using these frameworks.
-Intel Advisor provides multiple C/C++ samples and a Fortran nqueens sample.
+For native C/C++ or Fortran code, Intel recommends using the high-level Intel® TBB or OpenMP frameworks, which are included with most Intel® Parallel Studio XE editions.
+Intel Advisor's documentation shows you how to introduce parallelism into your program using these frameworks.
+Intel Advisor provides multiple C/C++ samples and several Fortran samples.

 For managed C# code on Windows* OS, use the Microsoft Task Parallel Library* (TPL).
 Intel Advisor provides a C# nqueens sample.